A GUIDE ON AHSCT

 Like any procedures, drugs, or therapies, AHSCT offers both benefits and associated side effects and risks.

-Analysis of the results shows that no treatment, in any study, has been proven to be more effective—radiologically, clinically, or immunologically—than AHSCT (i.e., transplant).
+Analysis of the results shows that no treatment, in any study, has been proven to be more effective—radiologically, clinically, immunologically and pharmaco-economically—than AHSCT (i.e., transplant).

 Discover AHSCT